Tiger-Sharks/Mini-Tetris/README.md

 ![s1](assets/s1.png)
 ![s2](assets/s2.png)

+### Usage:

+Use the on-screen buttons to move and rotate the Tetris pieces.

+Clear lines by completing them horizontally.
+Each completed line scores you points.

+:rocket: Aim for the highest score and challenge yourself.

 #### Technologies Used:

 **Flutter**: A powerful framework for building beautiful, natively compiled applications for mobile, web, desktop, and beyond.<br>